What Train Was My Ancestor On?

 July 22

-James W. Nesmith: “The
+1843 comment by James W. Nesmith:

-company discontented, and strong symptoms of mutiny.
-Some anxious to
+symptoms of mutiny.
+Some anxious to travel faster, some slower, some want

-travel faster, some slower, some want to cross the river here, some want to go
+to cross the river here, some want to go ahead, and others want to go any way

-ahead, and others want to go any way but the right way.
-This will always
+but the right way.
+This will always be the difficulty with masses of

-every man's will is his law, and lets him act or do as he pleases, he will
+lets him act or do as he pleases, he will always find friends to support him.

-always find friends to support him.
-In order to obviate this difficulty
+In order to obviate this difficulty and maintain good order in large

-and maintain good order in large companies, the presence of military force, and
+companies, the presence of military force, and a declaration of martial law is

-travel in peace, harmony and good order.
-They have the elements of their
+order.
+They have the elements of their own destruction within

 The final issue that created